Anyone's death diminishes me,

 Patrick Munnik, 2019, Horizon Zero Dawn lead producer

-Doug Myres, 2001, programmer on Railroad Tycoon II and other titles
+Doug Myres, 2001, programmer on Railroad Tycoon II, Blair Witch, Age of Wonders

 N